 Asset Allocation: Equity, Fixed Income and Cash

 Let’s start by introducing a new term: Asset Class.
-In order to understand and manage your investment portfolio, it helps to break our investments down into categories.
+In order to understand and manage our investment portfolio, it helps to break our investments down into categories.
 Asset Class is a way to do that.
 Equity, Fixed Income and Cash are the three asset classes we’ll discuss here.

 Equity